 2. OPT (Other People’s Time)

 4. OPE (Other People’s Experiences)

 5. OPI (Other People’s Ideas)

 6. OPR: (Other People’s Resources such as production & distribution)

 8. OPP: (Other People’s Products/Services)

 Licensing leverages all these forms.
 Now you’re probably wondering if I’ll be discussing details about each of these forms of licensing.
 The answer is yes.
 But it’s a big topic, so I’m covering each of these in a four-part series starting next week.

 Let me leave you with this closing thought on the power of licensing leverage.
 You have to think outside the box.
 The key to successfully leveraging IP is knowing what to do with it.
 You don’t have to know how to develop a product or get it produced.
-You just need to know how to find the team – the people with the ability and skills – to successfully get the IP into the marketplace.
+To successfully get the IP into the marketplace, you just need to know how to find the team – the people with the ability and skills.

 Henry Ford didn’t know how to build a car.
 He knew how to find other people who knew how to build a car.
 And you can do the same thing with licensing.
-You need the insight and foresight to see the opportunity, own or have rights to an intellectual property and use licensing to leverage the right type of talent to transform the IP into money-making products, services or technologies.
+You need the insight and foresight to see the opportunity, own, or have rights to intellectual property and use licensing to leverage the right type of talent to transform the IP into money-making products, services, or technologies.